AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

 <center><img src="{{ site.url }}/images/u_v_versions.png"></center>

 <br>
-If you wish to follow along with the analysis portion in [R](https://www.r-project.org/), then you also need to have a working installation of R on your computer.
-If you're unsure if you already have R, you can check by typing `R` in a terminal window.
-If this launches R rather than giving an error message, you should be good to go (enter `q()` to exit the R environment).
-If you do not have R you can download it from here for Mac: [https://cran.r-project.org/bin/macosx/](https://cran.r-project.org/bin/macosx/).
-And if you have a relatively newer Mac you will also need to install XQuartz which you can get from here: [https://www.xquartz.org/](https://www.xquartz.org/).
+If you wish to follow along with the analysis portion in [R](https://www.r-project.org/), then you also of course need to have a working installation of R on your computer.
+If you'd like more info on this, check out the [R basics]({{ site.url }}/R/basics) section before moving forward.

-Lastly, I highly, highly, highly recommend installing RStudio if you don't already have it and use it.
-RStudio is an interface for R that not only makes everything you will do in R easier and more organized, but it's also invaluable for reproducibility of your analyses as it makes it second-nature to generate and save R scripts of everything you're doing while you do it.
-You can download an RStudio installer from [here](https://www.rstudio.com/products/rstudio/download/#download).
 <br>
 <br>